multitudes/NiceWeather/README.md

 ## The execution

-The app will be entirely written in Swift without external libraries.
-I will develop the app using the new Apple framework SwiftUI universal.
+The app is entirely written in Swift without external libraries.
+I developed the app using the new Apple framework SwiftUI universal.

 <br>
 <p align="center">